 Ice Cream Scoops

-Sometime in early 2019 I'll be posting a video on batching out a dozen ice cream scoops from Bocote.
-I made them for Christmas presents.
-The video will be more about what I learned from batching out a project than actually turning the handles.
+I made a dozen ice cream scoops for Christmas presents in 2018.
+The video shows the process and what I learned from batching out a project than actually turning the handles.
 I covered that in my video on the ice cream scoop (see link above).